Piercing Rejection and Migration

 - Piercing location.
 Piercings through tight, flat skin have an increased risk of rejection.

 - Jewelry fit.
-If your jewelry doesn’t properly fit through your skin, rejection is more likely.
+If your jewelry doesn’t fit properly, rejection is more likely.

 - Jewelry material.
 People react to metal types differently.
 Generally, titanium is considered the least likely to cause a negative reaction.

-There can also be a combination of factors.
+In some cases, piercing rejection can be caused by a combination of these factors.
 Truthfully, most people are unable to pinpoint the exact reason for a piercing rejection.

 Types of Piercings Most Often Rejected